b3nsn0w/plectimus/README.md

 - `tokenUse`: emitted when tokens are spent with the AI.
 Useful for metrics.
 It returns an object in the shape of `{ prompt, completion, total }`, all three parameters of which are the numbers of tokens spent corresponding to the prompt, the completion, and the total of the request, respectively.

+- `text-prompt-sent`: emitted when a text-mode driver sends a prompt.
+It returns the encoded prompt as a string (system message only).
+Useful for debugging.

+- `text-prompt-received`: emitted when a text-mode driver receives a completion to a prompt.
+It returns the raw completion as a string, before parsing the TOML.
+Useful for debugging.

+- `text-prompt-logs`: emits formatted logs of the full prompt whenever a text mode driver sends or receives a prompt.
+Useful for debugging.

 If you want to implement your own driver, you can implement either the `PlectimusTextDriver` or the `PlectimusRawDriver` interface, depending on whether you want to handle the text processing yourself or not.
 The `PlectimusTextDriver` interface has the following methods and parameters:

 - `mode`: a constant, has to be `'text'`.
 This is how plectimus identifies the driver.